Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Because I am a professional writer, I figured I’d be a natural at writing my profile for dating sites.
+Because I am a professional writer, I figured I’d be a natural at writing my profile for dating sites and apps.

 I tagged myself “Smart, Sassy and Sensual in Baltimore,” and I told my prospective suitors all about my career, my two grown sons, my young daughter, my religious preferences, my travels, my hobbies, my degree of fluency in various foreign languages.